apache/incubator-gluten/docs/Velox.md

 ## Arrow home directory

 Arrow home can be set as the same of Velox.
 Without -Darrow_home, arrow is cloned to toos/build/arrow_ep.
 You can specify the arrow home directory by -Darrow_home and then use -Dbuild_arrow to control arrow build or not.

-Refer to [build configurations](GlutenUsage.md) for the list of configurations used by mvn command.
+Currently Arrow is also clone from [OAP/Arrow](https://github.com/oap-project/arrow).
+We will soon switch to upstream Arrow.
+Currently the shuffle still uses Arrow's IPC interface.

 ## HDFS support